 You can only choose a grade unit that has a grading schema associated with it.
 For example, you can't use Text as the grade unit until text grading schemas are available in the Ultra Course View.
 You can change the grade unit even after you start grading.

-After you make a manually added item visible to students, they see the item on their global and course grades pages—with or without a grade.
+You can make a manually added item visible to students.
+They see the item on their global and course grades pages—with or without a grade.

 Reminder: Manually added items don't appear on the Course Content page.

 When you assign a grade, students are notified in their activity streams.